 I had done some reading and knew that a Peninsular & Oriental liner bound for Australia was sailing from the new landing stage some time that day.
 I had this crazy idea of smuggling myself onto her and hiding until we reached Melbourne.
 The more I thought about it the more impossible it seemed.
 First of all how would I get on board and then where would I hide?

 Now I was there looking at her, her hugh bow rising high above me in the morning sky.
-As I approached the landing stage a number of people were already assembled with their luggage, I overheard snippets of conversation about the trip and how excited the travellers were.
+As I approached the landing stage a number of people were already assembled with their luggage.
+I overheard snippets of conversation about the trip and how excited the travellers were.
 They were clearly impatient to get started.
 I stood next to a small family and overheard a man say,

 ‘Let me help you with your luggage and then I’ll come off before the departure.’
 Was it possible that I could go on as a visitor?
 I went up to him.